lauracabayol/Churninator/README.md

 # Churninator

-Churninator is a python module to make churn prediction with Gradient boosting and/or neural networks
+Churninator is a python module to make churn prediction with Gradient boosting and/or neural networks.
+The complete documentation is available [here]( https://churninator.readthedocs.io/en/latest/index.html).

 ## Installation
 (Last update Aug 4 2024)